lirnus/BiosimECS/README.md

 <p align="center">
     <img src=https://github.com/user-attachments/assets/fcf25bee-b827-44f2-9052-5a8dad314d96>
     <br>
-    <em>A population of randomly generated pixies</em>
+    <em>One generation of a population of randomly generated pixies</em>
 </p>

-In the next step, a selection pressure gets applied on these pixies, causing some to perish and others to reproduce, passing on their genes to the next generation.<br>
+In the next step, a selection pressure gets applied on these pixies, causing some to perish (fitness = 0) and others to reproduce, getting chosen to pass on their genes to the next generation.
+The next generation gets filled up with individuals from the previous one, reaching the same fixed size, but only choosing individuals with a fitness > 0. <br> Over many generations, we expect to see that only Pixies with an appropriate behaviour survive and thrive. <br>
 This selection pressure could for example be to only select Pixies on the left half of the grid.
 Over time, one would expect to mostly find Pixies that exhibit a behaviour that more frequently leads to them being on the left half, and indeed that is what we find:<br>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/44ffe40f-d082-4010-bf29-fe369d3baf54">
     <br>
     <em>After only 20 generations, an adaptation response to the selection criterion "kill right half" has been found.</em>
 </p>

 ### Effects to be studied
 The simulation realizes or has the potential to realize concepts like mutation, gene drift, adaptation, migration, advantages of sexual reproduction